Mastercard-Gateway/simplify-magento-module/README.md

 ## Overview
 Simplify Commerce Payment Gateway module is a free Magento 2 module that adds Simplify Commerce as payment method on your Magento 2 checkout page.
 With simple configuration steps described below you can quickly start using Simplify Commerce's secure payment form for receiving payments in your online store.

 The module allows payments using Simplify Commerce Hosted Payments.
 Simplify Commerce Hosted Payments handle credit card data in safe and secure way, with full compliance with legal requirements.
 We use state-of-the-art encryption and tokenization to securely get payment information from your customer to our database.
 We monitor every transaction and manage sensitive payment data on our Level 1 PCI certified servers, which makes PCI compliance easier for you.
-Optionally, you can still use Magento's own credit card input form, if you prefer that, while payments will still be executed by Simplify Commerce API.

 ## Prerequisites
-### Magento 2.1
+### Magento 2
-The module requires Magento 2.1 or newer.
-It supports both Community Edition and Enterprise Edition.
+This module is compatible with:
+- Magento 2.2

-### Magento 2.1
+- Magento 2.3

-Customer account at Magento Marketplace website at [https://marketplace.magento.com](https://marketplace.magento.com) and access keys.
-Once you register and log in, navigate to *My Access Keys* and create a new pair of access keys on Magento 2 tab.
-Note both the public and the private key, you will need them later during installation of the module.
+Community and Commerce Edition are both supported.

 ### Composer
 To download and install the components you need Composer, a PHP package manager.
 If it's not yet there on your Magento 2 server, install it first.
 Please follow the instructions specific for your operating system: [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md)